glukicov/alignTrack/README.md

 5. python_toy_tracker/ - John's python code for toy tracker (with correct geometry)

 ### INSTALLATION ###
-Here are the instructions to get the code on working on gm2ucl at Fermilab:
+Here are the instructions to get the code (requires c++0x compiler suport for Logger) on working on gm2ucl at Fermilab:

 1.  `git clone https://github.com/glukicov/alignTrack.git`
 to get the latest code from our repository